netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

-# Using Rewrite and Responder policies in Kubernetes
+# Use Rewrite and Responder policies in Kubernetes

 In kubernetes environment, to deploy specific layer 7 policies to handle scenarios such as, redirecting HTTP traffic to a specific URL, blocking a set of IP addresses to mitigate DDoS attacks, imposing HTTP to HTTPS and so on, requires you to add appropriate libraries within the microservices and manually configure the policies.
 Instead, you can use the Rewrite and Responder features provided by the Ingress Citrix ADC device to deploy these policies.

-Citrix provides Kubernetes [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) that you can use in conjunction with Citrix Ingress Controller (CIC) and automate the configurations and deployment of these policies on the Citrix ADCs used as Ingress devices.
+Citrix provides Kubernetes [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) that you can use along with Citrix Ingress Controller (CIC) and automate the configurations and deployment of these policies on the Citrix ADCs used as Ingress devices.

-The Rewrite and Responder CRD provided by Citrix is designed to expose a set of tools used in front-line Citrix ADCs to rewrite the header and payload of ingress and egress HTTP traffic as well as respond to HTTP traffic on behalf of a microservice.
+The Rewrite and Responder CRD provided by Citrix is designed to expose a set of tools used in front-line Citrix ADCs.
+Using these functionalities you can rewrite the header and payload of ingress and egress HTTP traffic as well as respond to HTTP traffic on behalf of a microservice.

-Once you deploy the Rewrite and Responder CRD in the Kubernetes cluster, You can define extensive rewrite and responder policies using datasets, patsets and string maps and also enable audit logs for statistics on the ingress device.
+Once you deploy the Rewrite and Responder CRD in the Kubernetes cluster.
+You can define extensive rewrite and responder policies using datasets, patsets, and string maps and also enable audit logs for statistics on the ingress device.
 For more information on rewrite and responder policy feature provided by Citrix ADC, see [Rewrite policy](https://docs.citrix.com/en-us/citrix-adc/12-1/appexpert/rewrite.html) and [Responder policy](https://docs.citrix.com/en-us/citrix-adc/12-1/appexpert/responder.html).

-## Deploying the Citrix CRD
+## Deploy the Citrix CRD

-Download the Citrix Rewrite and Responder CRD deployment YAML file, [rewrite-responder-policies-deployment.yaml](../crd/rewrite-responder-policies-deployment.yaml) and deploy it using the following command:
+The Citrix Rewrite and Responder CRD deployment YAML file: [rewrite-responder-policies-deployment.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/crd/rewrite-responder-policies-deployment.yaml).

->**Note:**
+!!! note "Note"
->
+    Ensure that you do not modify the deployment YAML file.

->Ensure that you do not modify the deployment YAML file.
+Deploy the CRD, using the following command:

 ```
 root@master:~# kubectl create -f rewrite-responder-policies-deployment.yaml